steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-Viewer.initializeInputControls no longer defines controls.position0.
-Both TrackballControls and OrthographicTrackballControls initialize from the camera.
-Viewer sets orthographic camera aspect ratio if it does not match the view aspect ratio.
-    A persisted camera may have been defined against a different view.

 #### Short Term

     Orthographic cameras do not set the clipping planes correctly.
         Fit often generates malformed views.
-    Does the 'zoom' property of an orthographic camera need to be persisted?

     Switching between Perspective and Orthographic can lead to anomalies in the generated mesh.
         House (Front) is distorted.